 Hotels on Clearwater Beach

-There are several different hotels that are located right on the beach.
+There are several different Clearwater Beach resorts and hotels that are located right on the beach.
 During our visit, we stayed at the Hilton Clearwater Beach.

 Have you been to Clearwater Beach Florida?